artemdemo/website-project/README.md

 - Blog Posts Preview
   - Consider allowing the combination of pages under "meta categories" to create preview pages for these categories.
   - "Meta categories" would not be visible to site visitors and would only be used during development.
+- Server Components
+  - React has a way to destinguish between SSR code and CSR code.
+  - I need to see how to take adventage of it.
 - Navigation
   - Users should be able to create a menu.
   - Perhaps "menu" can be defined as a special config file located in the `/navigation` directory.